-What It’s Like to Be…a Funeral Director
+What It’s Like to Be…a Correctional Officer

 Guiding grieving families through arrangement meetings, orchestrating meaningful memorial services within days, and preparing bodies for viewing with Heather Hill, a funeral director in North Carolina.